akkarapol/freelancer4j/README.md

       $ oc new-project $FREELANCER4J_PRJ
       ```

- # 3. Deploy the Freelancer4J Microservices to OpenShift Container Platform
+ # 3. Deploy the Freelancer4J Microservices to OCP

   3.1 Freelancer-Service

-          1. In a terminal, change directory to the root of the freelancer service project:
+  1. In a terminal, change directory to the root of the freelancer service project

      ```
      $ cd ~/lab/catalog-service
      ```

   2. Deploy an instance of Postgresql on OpenShift Container Platform using the freelancer-service-postgresql-persistent.yaml template in the project-service/ocp directory in the directory:

           ```
           $ oc process -f ocp/project-service-mongodb-persistent.yaml \